bevyengine/bevy-website/content/learn/book/handling-input/using-input.md

 Both of these values are explicitly stored in a [`ButtonState`] enum, which is a part of every "button-like" input `Message` that is sent.

 Something like a joystick can be pressed if the joystick can be "clicked".
-If it can then the joytstick button data will be accessible in a `ButtonInput` resource.
+If it can be clicked, then the joytstick button data will be accessible in a `ButtonInput` resource.
 However, the direction you move the joystick in is not "press-able", and therefore is not "button-like" and will not be accessible in a `ButtonInput` resource.

 [`ButtonState`]: https://docs.rs/bevy/latest/bevy/input/enum.ButtonState.html
 {% end %}

-Interacting with input data this way provides us with easier access to the state of the button input and gives us more control over how we respond to it.
-For example, accessing a [`ButtonInput`] resource provides us with a number of methods that will return a `bool` based on if the button [has just been pressed], [is currently being pressed], or [if its just been released].
+Interacting with input data through [`ButtonInput`] provides us with easier access to the state of the button input and gives us more control over how we respond to it.
+For example, accessing a `ButtonInput` resource provides us with a number of methods that will return a `bool` based on if the button [has just been pressed], [is currently being pressed], or [if its just been released].

 ```rust
 // This system provides access to KeyCode input data from a `ButtonInput` resource.